Why is Mexico so Bad at Football? (Well-Explained!)

 Corruption

-As a country that has proven itself as a competitive team against the elites nations in the international football world, Mexican football is arguably the most corrupt in the world which has proved detrimental to the country’s football growth both nationally and club level.
+As a country that has proven itself as a competitive team against the elite nations in the international football world, Mexican football is arguably the most corrupt in the world which has proved detrimental to the country’s football growth both nationally and club level.
 Talents are ignored while mediocre players that have the luxury of connection or money go pro with ease.
-As a testament to how corruption has riddled the Mexican football, football clubs in the MX league has been disbanded in the last 7 years on cases bothering on bribery and corrupt practices.
+As a testament to how corruption has riddled Mexican football, football clubs in the MX league have been disbanded in the last 7 years on cases concerning bribery and corrupt practices.
 In addition to that, clubs with financial power can buy to get promoted or to avoid relegation.
-In finer detail, corruption is almost a normality in Mexican football as opposed what we see in other successful football countries and this has ultimately contribute to the lack of achievements in football for a country of Mexico’s potential.
+In finer detail, corruption is almost a normality in Mexican football as opposed to what we see in other successful football countries and this has ultimately contributed to the lack of achievements in football for a country of Mexico’s potential.

 Mentality

-For several decades, Mexico foo all teams across all level has consistently proven itself that it can play great football and give the elite teams a run for their money.
-However, They tends to slip up against relatively inferior teams which can be linked to the poor mentality of the players.
-In terms of quality, the Mexican team is blessed with enormous talent in their ranks and have players in the top leagues across the world of football.
+For several decades, Mexico for all teams across all levels has consistently proven itself that it can play great football and give the elite teams a run for their money.
+However, They tend to slip up against relatively inferior teams which can be linked to the poor mentality of the players.
+In terms of quality, the Mexican team is blessed with enormous talent in their ranks and has players in the top leagues across the world of football.
 On several occasions, Teams with lesser talent and quality have provided great upset to shock the supposed powerhouse teams due to their strong mental approach to the games.
-However, it is on the contrary with the Mexican teams as they usually approach games at the pace set by their opposition and also lack concentration in defining moments, which has become it’s biggest shortcomings and disadvantages.
+However, it is on the contrary with the Mexican teams as they usually approach games at the pace set by their opposition and also lack concentration in defining moments, which has become its biggest shortcomings and disadvantage.

 Indiscipline